Sam Brown (frontiersman): Ride

 Brown left Fort Wadsworth just as night was falling and rode the 55 mi across the dark, nearly featureless prairie in just five hours, navigating by the North Star.
-However when Brown reached the Elm River station at midnight with his warning, chief scout Joseph Rouilliard assured him that the tracks had been left by messengers dispatched by Brown's own father to call Dakotas in western Minnesota to a peace council at Fort Rice.
+However when Brown reached the Elm River station at midnight with his warning, chief scout Joseph Rouilliard assured him that the tracks had been left by messengers dispatched by Brown's own father to call Dakota in western Minnesota to a peace council at Fort Rice.
 Brown immediately realized that the false alarm he'd sent to Fort Abercrombie could mistakenly lead U.S. soldiers into provoking an actual war.

 Despite his exhaustion, Brown knew he had to correct his mistake.
-Nor could he wait till daylight, when a lone horseman on the prairie would be vulnerable to any genuinely hostile natives.
+Nor could he wait till daylight, when a lone horseman on the prairie would be vulnerable to any hostile Native Americans.
 Rouilliard provided a fresh horse and Brown set off to retrace his journey.
 However the sky had clouded over, covering the North Star, and he could see a storm approaching from the west.

 He had just passed the halfway point thinking he would outrun the storm when a violent wind nearly tore him from the saddle.
-This was followed by freezing rain that turned to hail then snow, and soon enough Brown found himself in the grip of a freak spring blizzard.
+This was followed by freezing rain that turned to hail then snow, and soon enough Brown found himself in the grip of a spring blizzard.
 With no landmarks or stars, he simply kept the wind on his back to stay on course.
 Twice his mount broke through ice, spilling Brown into frigid rivers.

 At daybreak Brown found himself on the western slope of the Coteau des Prairies.
 From the ridgeline, however, he found to his dismay that the wind must have shifted during the night, leading him 25 mi southwest of Fort Wadsworth.
 The blizzard still raged and now Brown was forced to face into the wind as he corrected course.
 Soon his legs, fingers, and face were numb from the cold.
 He could have taken shelter in a wooded ravine, but Brown was determined to fulfill his mission.

-He reached Fort Wadsworth's scout headquarters around 8:00 in the morning.
+He reached Fort Wadsworth's scout headquarters around 8:00 a.m.
 He dismounted and immediately collapsed, his legs unable to support him.
 He managed to see to his horse before crawling into the scout cabin and falling unconscious.
 He woke up in mid-afternoon and stumbled a quarter mile to the next scout's cabin, where he was able to get word to his commanding officer Lieutenant James F. Cochrane, who dispatched a courier to Fort Abercrombie to cancel the alert.

 Sam Brown was just 21 when he made his epic ride, covering 150 mi in 15 hours in horrific conditions.
-He was never able to walk again, and spent the rest of his life dependent on a wheelchair.
+He was never able to walk again, and spent the rest of his life using a wheelchair for mobility.
 Brown also wrote that the ride "deranged my eyes, dimmed my eyesight, paralyzed my muscular powers, deprived me of the use of my legs, and of all natural power of motion, and permanently impaired my general health."